Andremzzr/ClimaTempo/README.md

-I'm working on this challange in the past few days, using HTML/CSS and PHP (Yeah, I know that my css sucks lol, I'm trying to improve it)
+I'm working on this challange in the past few days, using HTML/CSS and PHP (Yeah, I know that my css sucks lol, but I'm trying to improve it)

 I used the Open Weather API to fetch the weather data from the cities that you type in: </br>